combo-lab/combo/guides/components.md

 </Layouts.admin>
 ```

-> Previous Phoenix versions used a nested layout mechanism, by passing the `:layouts` to `Phoenix.Controller` and `:layout` to `Phoenix.LiveView`, but this mechanism is discouraged in new Phoenix applications.
+> Previous Phoenix versions used a nested layout mechanism, by passing the `:layouts` to `Combo.Controller` and `:layout` to `Phoenix.LiveView`, but this mechanism is discouraged in new Phoenix applications.